Estimated reading time: 10 minutes

 Start here: Listen to It’s Gonna Be OK!
 Podcast — weekly calm-brain strategies and encouragement.

-How common is it for ADHD and dyslexia to occur together?
+How are ADHD and dyslexia diagnosed together?

 Terminology

-• Phonological processing: how the brain recognizes and plays with speech sounds—key for decoding and spelling.
+- Phonological processing: how the brain recognizes and plays with speech sounds—key for decoding and spelling.

-• Processing speed: how quickly the brain takes in and uses information; slow speed makes everything feel effortful.
+- Processing speed: how quickly the brain takes in and uses information; slow speed makes everything feel effortful.

-• Executive function: mental “air traffic control” for focus, working memory, planning, and self-monitoring.
+- Executive function: mental “air traffic control” for focus, working memory, planning, and self-monitoring.

-• Structured literacy: explicit, systematic teaching of phonics/phonemic awareness, spelling, and fluency.
+- Structured literacy: explicit, systematic teaching of phonics/phonemic awareness, spelling, and fluency.

 Citations